nateyolles/aem-clientlib-async/README.md

-# AEM Clientlib Async Sample project
+# AEM Clientlib Async

-This project demonstrates how to create AEM clientlibs that can output `async`, `defer` and `onload` attributes on your HTML script elements.
+Create AEM clientlibs that can output `async`, `defer` and `onload` attributes on your HTML script elements.
 The new clientlib component works with or without [clientlib minification](http://localhost:4502/system/console/configMgr/com.day.cq.widget.impl.HtmlLibraryManagerImpl).

 The Sightly templates where updated to accept `loading` and `onload` expression options.
 The ClientLib Java class was updated to accept the `loading` and `onload` bindings.